This is where you give your release a name. If your release only has one track, then the release title and the track title should be the same.

 - Songwriters (mandatory): Choose an existing songwriter from your catalogue or create a new one.
 Adding songwriters to your tracks will benefit you, the songwriter and your fans.
 The Songwriters are now displayed on certain digital services, including Apple Music and Spotify.
 Note that in the case of a band, the Songwriter should not be entered as the band name (e.g “The Beatles”).
 Instead, list the names of the individual band members who contributed to the writing of the song (e.g. “John Lennon”, “Paul McCartney”).

 Pick your own Release Plan based on your marketing and promotion plans.
 The Simple plan allows you to pick a release date only, while the Custom plan enables you to create a pre-order plan for your release.
+We've used colour coding to flag some of the subtleties around the timeline from within the uploader.
+These are explained here.
 You can change your plan at any time by clicking “Change Plan” at the top of the page.
 For more information on timelines, go here.

-Control where your music will be distributed.
+Control in which territories your music will be distributed.
 We will distribute your release Worldwide by default, but you can exclude territories by clicking “I want to request further exclusions” and deselect any territories you don’t want to distribute your music to.
 Please keep in mind that by excluding territories you risk earning fewer royalties.

 At this step, you should carefully review all the information you have entered about your release and your tracks to make sure you’re happy with it.
 You will also be notified of any issues that you need to fix before finally submitting your release.
 Please note that requesting changes to your release after submitting it might cause delays or even require you to upload it again.